-In some cases, Norman and Moore patients suffer from a receding chin because the jawbone is not prominent enough in this area.
+In some cases, patients in the Norman, Moore and Oklahoma City metro areas who suffer from a receding chin because the jawbone is not prominent enough in this area.
 Sometimes, this is also because the lower jaw has receded too much.
 Whatever the case, a Genioplasty allows Dr. Perry L. Brooks or Dr. Seth R. Brooks to restructure the chin and provide a more noticeable profile.

 What Happens in Corrective Jaw Surgery?

-Corrective jaw surgeries all vary depending on the exact needs and requirements of the Norman and Moore patients.
+Corrective jaw surgeries all vary depending on the exact needs and requirements of our patients in the Norman, Moore and Oklahoma City metro areas.
 For example, some patients might require braces or other orthodontic appliances first before having surgery.
 For others, the first step might be surgery, followed by other corrective measures.